treyjewett/Project-2/README.md

 ---
 ## Tripper Website

-Links
-[_Visit Tripper_] (https://website.com "Tripper Inc.")
+<a href="https://tripper-db.herokuapp.com/" target="_blank">Visit the Tripper website!</a>

 ---
 ## Technologies Used

-This platform was built utilizing the following technologies: Node, Express, Handlebars, MySQL, Sequlize ORM, GET and POST Routes, Hroku.
+This platform was built utilizing the following technologies: Node, Express, Handlebars, MySQL, Sequlize ORM, GET and POST Routes, Hroku, JawsDB.

 ---
 ## Licenses & Copyrights